 AFL great Gerard Healy and his show Sportsday are on their way to a former rival network, in a major shake-up of Melbourne’s evening radio landscape.

-Sportsday head to SEN, with Healy getting a new co-host in Port Adelaide champion Kane Cornes, replacing Sam McClure.
+Sportsday head to SEN, with Healy securing a new co-host in Port Adelaide champion Kane Cornes, replacing Sam McClure.

 The move begins from November 1, with Sportsday becoming a two-hour program starting at 5:30 p.m.